isomerpages/moe-ast-moehc/_whats-on/Upcoming Events/Seeds of Change: School Campaigns from the 1950s till the Present.md

 greener&nbsp;environment&nbsp;and shape their habits and values&nbsp;with
 the support of teachers and&nbsp;the&nbsp;school community.&nbsp;</p>
 <p>From&nbsp;brushing our teeth by the tuckshop drain to cleaning our classrooms
-with rags and pails to show we care,&nbsp;revisit&nbsp;the familiar scenes from school campaigns in Singapore, past and present.&nbsp;</p>
+with rags and pails,&nbsp;revisit&nbsp;the familiar scenes from school campaigns in Singapore, past and present.&nbsp;</p>
 <h3>Roving island-wide</h3>
 <p></p>
 <p>Check out the roving exhibition at these venues!</p>